 If divorcing parties prefer to have their separation formally recorded without involving the court, they can draft a Deed of Separation with the assistance of a family lawyer.
 This document will record their mutual agreement to live separately, the details of the separation that may or may not constitute the grounds for divorce, including the date the separation begins and other separation-related details, such as their living arrangements.

 Those who want to be legally separated can file for judicial separation instead of a divorce.
 Parties who wish to live separate lives due to the breakdown of their marriage but are unable to file for divorce may consider judicial separation.

 To be eligible for judicial separation, the couple must have been married for three years and seek separation on the same grounds as a divorce.
 A judicial separation releases the couple from all marital obligations and allows both parties to live separate lives permanently.
 It also entitles them to similar claims as if they had filed for divorce.
 These include the division of matrimonial assets as well as ancillary issues concerning child custody, care, and control.
 However, judicial separation prevents them from remarrying.

 Separation for at least 4 years

 If you and your spouse have been living separately for the last four years, then your spouse’s consent to the divorce is not required.
-The same rules apply for four years of separation.
+The same rules apply for four years of separation as grounds for divorce.